Lutheran Social Service of Minnesota: Center for Changing Lives

 In 2008, LSS opened the Center for Changing Lives, a hub for multiple community services and 48 units of affordable housing in the Phillips neighborhood of Minneapolis.
 LSS opened a second Center for Changing Lives to serve youth experiencing homelessness in Duluth, Minnesota in June 2017.

 Affiliations

 LSS is a member of the Lutheran Services in America (LSA) network.

 The organization is affiliated with Minnesota's six synods of the Evangelical Lutheran Church in America (ELCA).
-Other faith-based partners include Thrivent Financial and Lutheran Immigration and Refugee Service.
+Other faith-based partners include Thrivent Financial and Global Refuge.
 Target is a corporate partner.